 Now, let's look at the psychology of catchiness in music.
 Catchiness is when a part of a song, or the song as a whole, is easy to remember.
 The term "earworm" is often used to describe a song that you just can't seem to get out of your head.
 A song doesn't need to be good to be catchy, and people catch songs in many ways.
 Often, the simpler, the better.
 Songs with repetitive notes, a refraining hook, and other techniques such as alliteration are often catchy.

 Extremely catchy songs will make you want to listen to the song over and over again.
 Often, you can't just seem to get the song out of your head.
 It can keep you up at night.
 Our memories love repetition, and popular songs are crafted with that in mind.
 It works.
-Some may think that a catchy song is not good music writing, that more complex music and lyrics make a good song, but catchiness works because it's not complex and easy to remember.
+Some may claimthat catchy songs cannot be classified as good music, because they are not complex enough, when considering lyrics and other aspects.However, catchiness works for those reasons exactly, for it is easy to remember and not complex.

 In advertising, a catchy jingle or even a song is effective.
 A jingle will stay in a person's head and can make the person remember the product.
 Someone may forget about what the product does, but they may remember that catchy jingle at the end.
 Odds are, you have a bunch of jingles in your head from years ago.
 Advertising works like that.